suyinwb/Pewlett-Hackard-Analysis/README.md

 2. Why are there only five active managers for nine departments?
 3. Why are some employees appearing twice?

+The department head for Sales was a little surprised at how many folks will be leaving, so has asked for an additional list, containing only employees in their department.
+The new list Bobby will need to make will contain everything in the retirement_info table, only tailored for the Sales team.

+The same manager asking for a list of retiring employees has asked for a list of employees in both the Sales and Development departments because, together, both managers want to try a new mentoring program for employees getting ready to retire.
+Instead of having a large chunk of their workforce retiring, they want to introduce a mentoring program: experienced and successful employees stepping back into a part-time role instead of retiring completely.
+Their new role in the company would be as a mentor to the newly hired folks.
+Before they can present their idea to the CEO, they'd like to have an idea of how many people between the departments they would need to pitch their idea to.

 ## Analysis And Challenges